PrefectHQ/prefect/docs/guides/automations.md

 For example, let's try to grab data from an API and send a notification based on the end state.

-We can get started by pulling data from this endpoint in order to do some data cleaning and transformations.
+We can start by pulling hypothetical user data from an endpoint and then performing data cleaning and transformations.

 Let's create a simple extract method, that pulls the data from a random user data generator endpoint.